molinarodri/lalos-landscaping/README.md

 I Designed, wireframed and prototyped in Figma here -> https://www.figma.com/file/0qW5OTE3Q14sMIYcGRQmxh/Landscaping?node-id=318%3A2656.

 # Resources
-Here are the technologies I used to build Lalo Landscaping (aside from HTML, SCSS, JS).
+Here are the technologies I used to build Lalo Landscaping (aside from HTML, CSS, JS).

 ***Tech***
 FormSubmit is a free service that offers easy form endpoints for your HTML forms.
 They email you the form submissions.
 See https://formsubmit.co/ for more details!